cbueche/splashid2kepass/README.md

 - check the preview to see if the import would work as expected
 - go for it

-before deleting your old SplashID database, be sure that all the records imported fine. at end of process, delete all your temporary export and import files from your disk
+Before deleting your old SplashID database, be sure that all the records imported fine.
+At end of process, delete all your temporary export and import files from your disk.

+Ch.
+Bueche <bueche@netnea.com>, 23.9.2013